MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 1. Click **Preview Profile** and verify the information is correct.
 1. Access *Free Trial*.
 1. Create **password**.
 1. Click **Invite Coworkers** to invite employees to sign-in.
-The employees you invited will become members as soon as they sign.
+The employees you invited will become members as soon as they sign in.
 They will go through a similar sign-in process as described in these steps.
 The following picture shows an example of the Workplace home page navigation panel:

     ![Workplace home pane](media/channels/fb-workplace-home-pane.png)